Baton Rouge Domestic Violence Lawyers

 Domestic violence or abuse accusations are incredibly serious.
 If convicted of domestic violence, you could face jail or prison time, steep fines, and lose your right to own a firearm or maintain child custody.
 Such charges can also have a seriously detrimental impact on your reputation and could affect your ability to keep your job, secure housing, or obtain a loan.

-What Is Domestic Violence
+What Is Domestic Violence in Louisiana?

 In Louisiana, domestic violence is defined as using force or threatening to use force against a family member or member of a shared household.